 Outpatient Prescription Drug Benefits What Is the Amount You Pay?
 This May Include a Copayment, Coinsurance or Both Description and Supply Limits Specialty Prescription Drug Products Your Copayment and/or Coinsurance is determined by the PDL Management Committee's tier placement of the Specialty Prescription Drug Product.
-All Specialty Prescription Drug Products on the Prescription Drug List are placed on Tier 1, Tier 2, Tier 3 or Tier 4.
 Please contact the Claims Administrator at www.myuhc.com or the telephone number on your ID card to find out tier placement.
-For a Tier 1 Specialty Prescription Drug Product: \$100 per Prescription Order or Refill up to 31 days.
-For a Tier 1 Specialty Prescription Drug Product: \$250 per Prescription Order or Refill up to 90 days.
+Specialty Prescription Drug Product: \$100 per Prescription Order or Refill up to 31 days.
+Specialty Prescription Drug Product: \$250 per Prescription Order or Refill up to 90 days.
 The following supply limits apply.
 As written by the provider, up to a consecutive 31-day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on supply limits.
 When a Specialty Prescription Drug Product is packaged or designed to deliver in a manner that provides more than a consecutive 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed.
 If a Specialty Prescription Drug Product is provided for less than or more than a 31-day supply, the Copayment and/or Coinsurance that applies will reflect the number of days dispensed.
 Supply limits apply to Specialty Prescription Drug Products obtained at Network